What is Avascular Necrosis of the Hip | Causes and Treatment

 Myth: Arthroscopy is only for athletes.

-Fact: While it’s popular among athletes, arthroscopy benefits anyone with joint problems.
+Fact: It benefits anyone with joint issues.

 Myth: Recovery is instant.